wendyverdonk93/docs/content/integrations/ecommerce-integrations/shopware6/faq/enabling-tokenization.md

     - /integrations/ecommerce-integrations/shopware6/faq/enable-tokenization-within-shopware6
 ---

-You need to enable tokenization in your MultiSafepay account and then in the plugin settings.
-For instructions, see [Tokenization](https://docs.multisafepay.com/tools/tokenization).
+You need to enable [tokenization](/tools/tokenization) in your MultiSafepay account and then in the plugin settings.